relaybox/presence/README.md

-# Presence - Presence Management Service by RelayBox
+# Presence - RelayBox Presence Management Service

 The presence service is one of four core services that keep the core database up to date with the latest data broadcast by the UWS Realtime Service.